robrwo/Test-Roo-DataDriven/README.md

 };
 ```

-Notice in the above example, we are using the `bag` function from
+In the above example, we are using the `bag` function from
 [Test::Deep](https://metacpan.org/pod/Test::Deep), so we have to import the module into our test case to
 ensure that it compiles correctly.